 New Zealand companies and businesses can also build and operate sustainably.
 For information on how to reduce costs and increase competitiveness through energy efficiency and renewable energy practices check out www.eecabusiness.govt.nz.

 Conventional or non-conventional designs – how to meet compliance

 All buildings build in New Zealand – whether conventional or more innovative designs – must meet the minimum health and safety performance requirements of the New Zealand Building Code.
-There is two ways performance to the Building Code can be met:
+There are two ways performance to the Building Code can be met:

 - Following the Acceptable Solutions or use verification methods.
 Acceptable solutions are like a recipe.
 There is one recipe book for each building code clause.
 If you design and build according to these solutions, you can’t go wrong.
 Verification methods, on the other hand, are ways to test or calculate the performance of your design.
 Acceptable Solutions and Verification Methods are published together for each of the building code clauses under Building Code Compliance.
 These are free and can be downloaded from the MBIE website.

 - Using an Alternative Solution which the designer creates to allow for something different and/or innovative solutions.
 If you choose this method then you must demonstrate that your design will meet the performance requirements relevant to the Building Code clauses.
 Check out the MBIE website (alternative solutions) on how to provide the necessary evidence.

 At the end of the day regardless of what you design, conventional or more innovative, you must be able to demonstrate compliance with the Building Code.
 Remember this is just about meeting the minimum requirements to ensure the health and safety of people using the building.
 Obviously, if you want to, you can choose to design and build something with a far superior performance than the building code’s minimum standards.

 - Level – BRANZ guidance onto designing and building more sustainable homes.